La Parva Ski Resort Chile

 Cons

-- There are a lot of surface lifts, which is somewhat common with South American ski resorts.
+- There are lots of surface lifts, which is somewhat common with South American ski resorts.

-- The resort is very family friendly but it doesn’t cater particularly well for English speaking children.
+- The resort is very family friendly but it doesn’t cater well for English speaking children.

-La Parva Chile is a moderate sized ski area with treeless terrain and plenty of vertical (960 metres).
-It has a very good dedicated area for beginners and like its neighbours, the ski area is mostly suited to intermediate riders.
+La Parva Chile is a moderate sized ski area with treeless terrain and plenty of vertical (960 metres: 2,670 to 3,630m).
+It has a dedicated area for beginners and like the adjoining ski resorts, La Parva is mostly suited to intermediate riders.
 The groomers are a lot of fun and 75% of the trails are rated as either blue (easy intermediate) or red (more difficult intermediate).
-The resort also has a terrain park and a handful of on-piste slopes for advanced skiers.
+La Parva Ski Resort also has a terrain park and a handful of on-piste slopes for advanced skiers.

 For advanced skiers and snowboarders the main joy can be found in the extensive off-piste areas.
 The Valle de Fabres (Zona de Freeskiing) in particular has some really interesting terrain features.
 For experts there is some fabulous hike-to-terrain above the ski resort and you can test your nerve on the famous La Chimenea, a tight colouir with a super steep entrance.
 The line is visible from the village, so it’s a great show pony run.